Run-and-tumble particles on a line with a fertile site: Introduction

+{{Due to the proliferating nature of bacteria, collective behaviour of systems of multiple RTPs beg for modelling.
+Lattice models have been proposed, providing both insights into collective behaviour and numerical tools to simulate the dynamics of RTPs.
+For instance, models of multispecies of random walkers with finite persistence length have been proposed in \cite{thompson2011lattice}, addressing interactions that induce a decrease of the jump rate in response to an increase in density.
+The size of dense clusters of swimmers on a lattice was shown in \cite{soto2014run} to exhibit scaling properties in terms of the rate of velocity switch.
+Mutual exclusion of two RTPs on a one-dimensional lattice was shown to yield a steady state with a jammed component in \cite{slowman2016jamming}.}}\\

-In this work we consider non-interacting run-and-tumble particles on a line with a fertile site.
-A fertile site models a source of nutrient at the origin, that triggers any passing constituent to give rise to new constituent (for example by cell division).
+{{In this work we neglect interactions but model the increase of {{density}} in the continuum by allowing the creation of new RTPs.}} We consider non-interacting run-and-tumble particles on a line with a fertile site.
+A fertile site models a source of nutrient at the origin, that triggers any passing constituent to give rise to new constituents (for example by cell division).
 In continuous space, modelling a fertile site by the addition of a Dirac mass at the origin (multiplied by the density of particles at the origin) gives rise to singularities.
 Even if the distribution of particles is absolutely continuous in the initial state on the system, it develops a singularity at the fertile site at the origin at positive time, which cannot be multiplied with a Dirac mass in the equations of motion.
-We therefore have to propose a regularisation of the model.
-We will assume that particles can pull on a source of nutrient after going through the origin, as if they became hooked to the origin by an elastic band, through which they can pump a nutrient.
-They produce new particles at a rate described by a function of the distance they have travelled since going through the origin (which we call the fertility function).
-When they flip direction after going through the origin, they stop pulling on the elastic band, and stop creating new particles.
-They behave as regular RTPs until they go through the origin again.\\
+We therefore have to propose a regularisation of the model, replacing the Dirac mass by a smooth fertility function.\\